Dual-axis steering: Safety

 Driver Lewis Hamilton believed DAS would have no negative impact on the safety of the driver.
-The FIA also did not object to the safety of the system.
+The FIA also did not object to the safety of the system itself, merely the competitive advantage the system might provide.

 Implementation

 Rival team McLaren indicated no plans to implement DAS within their own car.
 Scuderia Ferrari indicated mild interest in introducing the system, however noted that an implementation would only arrive mid-season, if at all.